Many-Body Localization in the Age of Classical Computing: Thermalization and its counterexamples

-The approach of sending $t \to \infty$ first, while practical for exact diagonalization studies, is impractical in experimental and numerical studies of time evolution of many-body systems.
+The approach of sending $t \to \infty$ first, natural when eigenvalues and eigenvectors of $\hat{H}$ are computed, is impractical in experimental and numerical studies of time evolution of many-body systems\footnote{In a solid-state physics experimental context, one usually assumes the limit $L\to\infty$ first, assuming the system to be effectively in the thermodynamic limit.
+One then is interested in the time evolution of local perturbation acting on a spatial region $\Omega$ of size $O(1)$ of an initially homogeneous state, as for example the creation of a particle on top of an homogeneous state or a particle-hole excitation created by a photon or a neutron scattered.
+If the local perturbation eventually ({\it i.e.} in the limit $t\to\infty$) escapes the region $\Omega$, then the system is not localized (neither Anderson nor MBL).}.
 Let us consider, as an example, an ergodic system with diffusive dynamics, in which local observables attain their long time saturation values after the so-called Thouless time $t_{Th} = L^2/D$, where $D$ is the diffusion constant.
-To correctly assess that such a system is ergodic, one has to probe properties of local observables at times $t = a L^2$, where $a$ is a sufficiently large constant.
+To correctly assess that such a system is ergodic, one has to probe properties of local observables at times $t = a L^2$, where $a$ is a sufficiently large constant assuring that the diffusive relaxation processes are finished.
 In contrast, probing the local observables at smaller times $t \propto L$ may yield values of local observables different than their long time saturation values leading to an incorrect conclusion about lack of thermalization in the system.
 The time scale required to correctly assess whether the system is ergodic or MBL increases with the slowing down of the dynamics: for instance, for an ergodic system with subdiffusive dynamics characterized by a dynamical exponent $z > 2$, one has to probe the dynamics at times scaling at least as $t \propto L^{z}$.